jenkinsci/ant-plugin/README.md

 An example of using the Ant task inside Pipeline DSL.
-This code snippet must be put inside a `step` block when using the declarative syntax.
+This code snippet must be put inside a `script` block when using the declarative syntax.

 ```groovy
 withAnt(installation: 'myinstall') {